-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) No. 2014-09, Revenue from Contracts with Customers.
+During the first quarter of 2018, we adopted the Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (ASC 606).
 This ASU is a comprehensive new revenue recognition model that requires a company to recognize revenue from the transfer of goods or services to customers in an amount that reflects the consideration that the entity expects to receive in exchange for those goods or services.
-The Company is required to adopt the new pronouncement using one of two retrospective application methods.
+We adopted the new revenue standard using the modified retrospective approach.
+We manufacture custom parts to specific customer orders that have no alternative use to us, and we believe there is a legally enforceable right to payment for performance completed to date on these manufactured parts.
+For manufactured parts that meet these two criteria, we will recognize revenue over time.
+The transition adjustment recorded was an increase of \$1.5 million to our retained earnings balance as of January 1, 2018.